telerik/kendo-ui-builder/docs/index.md

 It separates the user interface (UI) from the project business logic which runs on the application server.

 You can also use the Builder for revamping existing applications and enabling them to support the implementation of Kendo UI components.
-In addition, the Builder provides extension points for customizing the functional units of the application and can be used in the Angular and AngularJS frameworks.
+In addition, the Builder provides extension points for customizing the functional units of the application and, currently, can be used in the Angular and AngularJS frameworks.

 For more information on how to integrate the Builder into OpenEdge business applications, refer to the [official Progress<sup>®</sup> Software Documentation](https://www.progress.com/documentation/kendo-ui-builder).